Sazan: Medieval Period

-Around 1400, the Ottomans captured it, but by 1696 it was controlled by the Venetians.
+Modern Era

 In 1815, it came under the protection of Britain along with the Ionian Islands, which were made an autonomous republic.

-In 1864, the island was ceded to Greece along with the rest of the Ionian Islands.
-It was considered part of Diapontia Islands.
+In 1864, the island was ceded to Greece along with the Ionian Islands.
 But Greece did not occupy it, and it came under the de facto control of the Ottomans.
 It was not until the First Balkan War, in 1912, that Greece landed soldiers on the island and formally claimed it, calling it Sasona (Σάσωνα).
-After the end of the Second Balkan War in 1913, Italy and Austria-Hungary pressed Greece to evacuate the southern part of modern Albania and the island.
+After the end of the Second Balkan War in 1913, Italy and Austria-Hungary pressed Greece to evacuate all of southern Albania, including the island.
 Due to the risk of starting a war with Italy, Greece evacuated it.

 Italy in turn occupied it on 30 October 1914, and established a military commander on the island, which is called Saseno in Italian.
 This was later ratified on 26 April 1915 by the secret Treaty of London.
 After World War I, Albania formally ceded the island to Italy on 2 September 1920 as part of the Albano-Italian protocol.

 The island was part of Italy from 1920 until after World War II, administratively part of Lagosta, in the province of Zara.
 In those years the Italian authorities built a lighthouse and some naval fortifications, and populated the island with a few families of fishermen relocated from Apulia.
-The island was united to the Italian Governatorate of Dalmatia in 1941 during World War II and ceded to Albania on 10 February 1947, under the postwar peace treaty with Italy.
+The island had its own local post office and issued special Italian stamps overprinted with "Saseno".
+The island was united to the Italian Governorate of Dalmatia in 1941 during World War II and ceded to Albania on 10 February 1947, under the postwar peace treaty with Italy.